gmceachran/Portfolio/PORTFOLIO_ROADMAP.md

 - Add detailed project descriptions highlighting your role and technical challenges
 - Showcase 3-5 of your best projects with varying complexity

-### 4. **Professional Polish & Design**
+### 4. **Professional Polish & Design** 🔄 (In Progress)
+- ✅ Enhanced mobile responsiveness
+- ✅ Improved header spacing and layout
+- ✅ Added responsive padding for desktop layouts
-- Implement dark/light mode toggle
+- ⚠️ Implement dark/light mode toggle
-- Add smooth animations and transitions
+- ⚠️ Add smooth animations and transitions
-- Enhance mobile responsiveness
-- Add loading states and error handling
+- ⚠️ Add loading states and error handling
-- Implement proper SEO meta tags
+- ⚠️ Implement proper SEO meta tags
-- Add favicon and proper branding
+- ⚠️ Add favicon and proper branding

 ### 5. **Content Expansion**
 - Add a detailed "About Me" section with your story